snbadeaux/Python-API-Challenge/README.md

 -The linear regression models of Temperature vs Latitude show that for the Northern Hemisphere, there is a negative correlation and for the Southern Hemisphere there is a positive correlation.
 If you look closely, however, both show that the closer to the equator the city is, the higher the Max Temperature will be therefore they are both confirming the same thing.

 -The linear regression models for Humidity, Cloudiness, and Wind Speed vs Latitude show no real correlation between them as seen by their relatively flat regression lines.

+VacationPy:
+I was able to save the picture of the Geoviews map plots to the output_data file since it is usually not visible when looking at Github alone.